Number of Participants: 30

 “I think it’s a monumental thing that we do.
 It’s amazing to show little girls and older people that your mental health matters every day.
 The game energy is always inspirational.
 It’s always electric.”

-Park senior center Alyssa Hill shared how the initiative has personally helped her and others:
+Senior center Alyssa Hill shared how Sophie’s Squad has personally impacted her:

 “I’ve seen it help people tremendously.
 For me, it made it a lot easier to know that there may be other people going through the same things.
 Everybody has their own story.
 It’s totally okay to talk about it because we’re all human at the end of the day.”